 Abstract

-Importance: Although several predictors of COVID-19 vaccine hesitancy have been identified, the role of physical health has not been well-examined, and influence of mental health is unknown.
+Importance: Although several predictors of COVID-19 vaccine hesitancy have been identified, the association with physical health has not been well-examined, and the association with mental health is unknown.

-Objective: To examine the association of mental health, physical health, and shielding with vaccine hesitancy after the announcement of the successful testing of the Oxford University/AstraZeneca vaccine.
+Objective: To examine the association of pre-pandemic mental health, physical health, and shielding with vaccine hesitancy after the announcement of the successful testing of the Oxford University/AstraZeneca vaccine.

-Design, Setting, and Participants: We used individual-level data from a pandemic-focused investigation (COVID Survey), a prospective cohort study nested within Understanding Society (Main Survey).
+Design, Setting, and Participants: We used individual-level data from a pandemic-focused investigation (COVID Survey), a prospective cohort study nested within the United Kingdom’s Understanding Society (Main Survey) project.
 In the week immediately following the announcement of successful testing of the first efficacious inoculation (November/December 2020), data on vaccine intentionality were collected in 12,035 individuals aged 16-95 years.
-Pre-pandemic, study members responded to enquiries about diagnoses of mental and physical health, completed the 12-item general health questionnaire for symptoms of psychological distress (anxiety and depression), and indicated with they or someone in their household was shielding.
+Pre-pandemic, study members had responded to enquiries about diagnoses of mental and physical health, completed the 12-item General Health Questionnaire for symptoms of psychological distress (anxiety and depression), and indicated whether they or someone in their household was shielding.

 Main outcome measures: Self-reported intention to take up a vaccination for COVID-19.
 To summarise our results, we computed odds ratios with accompanying 95% confidence intervals for indices of health and shielding adjusted for selected covariates.

 Results: In an analytical sample of 11,955 people (6741 women), 15.4% indicated that they were vaccine hesitant.
-After adjustment for a range of covariates which included age, education, and ethnicity, relative to their disease-free counterparts, shielding was associated with a 24% lower risk of being hesitant (odds ratio; 95% confidence interval: 0.76; 0.59, 0.96).
-Corresponding results for cardiometabolic disease were 22% (0.78; 0.64, 0.95) and respiratory disease 26% (0.74; 0.59, 0.93).
-By contrast, having a pre-pandemic diagnosis of anxiety or depression, or a high score on the distress symptom scale, were all unrelated to the willingness to take up a vaccine.
+Relative to their disease-free counterparts, shielding was associated with a 24% lower risk of being hesitant (odds ratio; 95% confidence interval: 0.76; 0.59, 0.96), after adjustment for a range of covariates which included age, education, and ethnicity.
+Corresponding results for cardiometabolic disease were 22% (0.78; 0.64, 0.95), and for respiratory disease were 26% (0.74; 0.59, 0.93).
+Having a pre-pandemic diagnosis of anxiety or depression, or a high score on the distress symptom scale, were all unrelated to the willingness to take up a vaccine.

 Conclusions and relevance: People who have been prioritised for COVID-19 vaccination owing to a physical condition are more likely to take it up.
 These effects were not apparent in similarly at-risk mental health groups.